-Using paper, sticky notes, scissors, tape, and any other supplies you may want to use, create a paper prototype of your project solution.
-Focus on tasks and interactions from the scenarios and storyboards you developed previously.
-Your final prototype will have 15-30 interactions across 5-10 panels, where an interaction is defined as having a trigger (e.g., click, button) cause an event (e.g., new screen, existing screen changes in some way).
-At this point, each student should prototype enough panels and interactions for a test user to be able to complete at least one task.
+Your final prototype will have 15-30 interactions across 15-20 panels, where an interaction is defined as having a trigger (e.g., click, button) cause an event (e.g., new screen, existing screen changes in some way).
+At this point, you should prototype enough panels and interactions for a test user to be able to complete at least one task.

-Across all team members, you do not have to have all the interactions and screens completed, but the most important panels and the basic interactions illustrating the user flow should be there.
+You do not have to have all the interactions and screens completed, but the most important panels and the basic interactions illustrating the user flow should be there.
 Interactions can be as small as clicking a button to select an item and as large as having an entirely different screen show up, for example to search for an item.
 Try to have a reasonable balance of "bigger" and "smaller" interactions.
 We want to see a rich and diverse set of interactions in your prototypes.
-In general, your goal with the paper prototypes should be to give us a good idea of what you are hoping to develop as your final prototype.
+In general, your goal with the lo-fi prototypes should be to give us a good idea of what you are hoping to develop as your final prototype.